Sighillrob/CloudEngine/README.rst

 	cd myenv
 	source bin/activate

 You can install CloudEngine using pip.
-You can also grab the source distributions as well as windows and mac installers from the
+You can also grab the source distributions as well as windows and mac installers from http://getcloudengine.com .
-[project homepage][projectpage].
 On Windows, CloudEngine will be installed without support for gevent-socketio and gunicorn (i.e. you can't test push notifications and related features).

 	pip install cloudengine